telerik/kendo-ui-core/docs/controls/charts/how-to/pie-chart-aggregates.md

 # Aggregate Pie Chart Data

-The example below demonstrates how to aggregate data in Kendo UI Pie Charts via the [dataSource aggregates](/api/javascript/data/datasource#configuration-aggregate) and to override the sort order of categories.
+In some scenarios, you might need to aggregate Pie Chart data and to override the sort order of the categories.

+The example below demonstrates how to achieve this behavior by using the [dataSource aggregates](/api/javascript/data/datasource#configuration-aggregate).

 ###### Example